 - Do not put paper loose in the recycling bin -- All paper items should be together in paper bags, and containers should be loose in the bin.
 The only exception to this is with cardboard, discussed next.

 - Unflattened and/or Large Cardboard -- Cardboard that is larger than 30 inches by 30 inches will not fit in the recycling truck, and unflattened cardboard causes the truck to fill up too quickly since the material is not compacted.
 All cardboard should be flattened and can be placed in the paper bag with the rest of your papers, or can be tied with string, stood up between a couple recycling bins, or placed under your recycling bin.

 - Dirty (Contaminated) Recyclables -- Containers that are not rinsed out and paper or cardboard with food waste can contaminate the rest of the truckload and result in additional processing costs.

 What should I do if my recycling was not picked up?

-- Recycling must be set out at the curb by 7:00am on your collection day, or as early as 5:00pm the day before.
-If your recycling was missed, call the DPW to report your address or Northside Carting @ 978-686-8604.
-Always leave us your name and a return phone number.
-If the recycling truck is still out on the road, we may be able to get back to you on the same day, if not please leave your recycling at the curb, and it will be picked up the following business day.
+- Recycling must be set out at the curb by 7:00 am on your collection day, or as early as 5:00 pm the day before.
+If your recycling was missed, use the Report It link located at the top right corner of the page, or call the DPW to report your address or TBI @ 978-686-2020.
+If the recycling truck is still out on the road, they may be able to get back to you on the same day, if not please leave your recycling at the curb, and it should be picked up the following business day.

 Is it necessary to separate recycle items if we are still using the red bins?

-- If your paper is in an open container, such as a red bin, then you need to still bag it, so it does not become litter.
+- If your paper is in an open container, such as a red bin, then you will need to contain it in a paper bag so it does not become litter.
 Other than that, there are no sorting requirements.

 Can Styrofoam (marked 6) be recycled in North Andover?